DynamoMTL/dynamo-ops/_posts/at-the-office/2016-12-19-closing-the-studio.md

 * Say goodbye to your colleagues (just kidding, you are the last one here and no one is listening), and lock up the door behind you.

-If, for some reason, you forget to lock up the office – you’re in luck.
-Rod and Sam are taking the night shift starting at 4 or 5 AM (I think), just before their crossfit class.
-Jokes aside, closing up the studio is very important to ensure everyone’s personal belongings and work gear remains in tact.
+Closing up the studio is very important to ensure everyone’s personal belongings and work gear remains in tact.